Ninjadini/Neuro/Docs/AI/unity.md

 one field must all accept an item.
 The dropdown never restricts the data; instead a stored value the filter rejects is a content validation problem (`NeuroReferenceFilterValidator`, built in), so it shows red in the editor's Tests section and fails `NeuroContentTestsRunner`.
 Pass `Validate = false` for a filter that is only a convenience.
-It applies to the field it sits on and is **not** inherited by references nested in a struct or list element beneath it, for the dropdown or the validator.
 The dropdown says when it is narrowed: a footer reads "Showing 32 of 50, filtered by [ArmourOnly]".

+**It reaches down.** Put it on a list, struct or class field and every reference nested under that field inherits it - each `Stat` inside a `List<StatValue>`, say - which is how a shared struct gets a different filter per place it is used.
+The nearest member on the way out from the reference that carries any filter attribute wins outright (no merging with outer ones); collection elements have no member of their own and fall through to the collection's field.
+Override `AppliesTo(Type)` so a filter for one referencable type is skipped by other reference types sharing the container - a `Reference<LocText>` next to the stat.
+The Unity inspector drawer follows the same rule along the serialized property path, and so does the validator, which reports the path (`Values[3].Property: #1e:damage is not allowed here by [ArmourOnly]`).

 **Add a filter whenever you declare a `Reference<T>` field whose valid targets are a known subset** - a category, a slot, a tag, a subtype - rather than leaving the dropdown open and relying on a comment.